ronin540/unitask_task/README.md

 **Note:** The restricted endpoints (`/api/users/me` and `/api/users/logout`) require authentication.
 Include the user's session ID in Cookie in the request headers.

+Additionally, please note that all the necessary API information, including endpoints, request methods, and request/response details, can be found in the api-collection.json file provided.
+Make sure to import the collection file into Thunder Client to access and interact with the APIs seamlessly.

 ## Error Handling

 The project includes a custom error handling middleware that catches and logs any errors that occur during the request processing.
 Internal server errors are returned with a status code of 500 and an error message.